swcarpentry/board/motion-of-no-confidence.md

 # Motion of no confidence

-The Steering Committee has [responsibilities][], and it's important that those responsibilities are enforceable.
+The [Steering Committee][committee] has [responsibilities][], and it's important that those responsibilities are enforceable.
 For example, in the event that a Steering Committee member doesn't [attend 75% of the year's meetings][minimum-attendance], the other Steering Committee members and the Software Carpentry community at large should be able to evict the delinquent member.